SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 Literals
 --------

-A :newTerm:`literal` is the source code representation of a value of an integer, floating-point number, or string type.
+A :newTerm:`literal` is the source code representation of a value of a type, such as a number or string.

 The following are examples of literals:

 .. testcode::